ratnakar-asara/hello-world/test.md

 ## Put an asset up for auction
 Click on the "Details" link in the lower right corner of the asset image.
 You should see the "Item Details" windows.

-Enter values in the "Reserve Price" and "BuyItNow Price" spaces and click the "PUT ON AUCTION" button.
+Enter values in the "Reserve Price" and "BuyItNow Price" spaces and click the **"PUT ON AUCTION"** button.

 Now the asset is owned by the auction house.

 ## Opening an auction
-Click on "Actions" -> "Auctions".
-You should see the "AUCTIONS" window that will allow you to click on "Open Auction".
+Click on **"Actions" -> "Auctions"**.
+You should see the "**AUCTIONS"** window that will allow you to click on **"Open Auction"**
-Enter a duration period in necessary fields and press the "OPEN AUCTION" button at the bottom.
+Enter a duration period in minutes and click on the **"OPEN AUCTION"** button at the bottom.

 The item is now available for auction.

 ## Bid on an item
-Click on "Actions" -> "Bid On Item".
+Click on **"Actions" -> "Bid On Item"**.
 Follow the instructions listed paying attention to the time remaining in the existing auction.

+## Transfer Asset
+Click on **"Actions" -> "Transfer Asset"**.
+An asset can be transferred by entering existing user id and clicking on the Transfer button.
+Updated details can be seen from Detail View of the Asset.

 # Credentials
 Bluemix ID https://console.ng.bluemix.net/ (needed to create your IBM Blockchain network if local network is not deployed)